 By moving sweat away from your skin, then, jersey fabrics help maintain a constant temperature.

-One natural material that works well in jerseys is wool, especially fine Merino wool.
+One natural material that works well in cycling jerseys is wool, especially fine Merino wool.
 Wool is still warm when it's wet, but surprisingly comfortable in warm weather too.
 Pong-causing bacteria grows far more slowly on wool than on synthetics, so a wool jersey can be worn multiple times between washes before it gets smelly.
-That makes wool popular with commuting cyclists who don't want to have to wash a bunch of jerseys every week.
+That makes wool popular with commuting cyclists who don't want to have to wash a bunch of cycling jerseys every week.

 The classic trio of rear pockets